pulumi/pulumi-hugo/themes/default/content/docs/concepts/vs/terraform/_index.md

     }
 </style>

-Choosing the right cloud engineering platform is critical.
+Choosing the right infrastructure as code platform is critical.
 We want you to have the best information possible to pick the solution that fits your needs.

 ## What is Pulumi?